 Car washes are a standby of grassroots nonprofit fundraising efforts.
 This is particularly true among schools, scouting troops, sports teams, and band groups, which have lots of energetic young people ready to do the actual washing.
-(Fifth graders through high schoolers tend to be best suited for washing cars – anyone smaller can't reach high enough!)
+(Fifth graders through high schoolers tend to be best suited for washing cars; anyone smaller can't reach high enough!)

 One perennial issue, however, is that it takes a fair amount of time and fresh supplies to properly wash a car.
 This can mean either that the nonprofit doesn't make much money, or that customers end up dissatisfied when soap bubbles dry into spots on their windshields.

-It is essential to use an appropriate space, preferably one loaned by a gas station, car mechanic, tire company, barber shop, or other place with lots of hose hookups.
+- Use an appropriate space.
+This preferably means one loaned by a gas station, car mechanic, tire company, barber shop, or other place with lots of hose hookups.
 In many areas, certain businesses are required to drain their outdoor wash water to the sewage treatment system rather than through the storm drains to local waterways.
-That makes these locations an environmentally friendlier choice for your group, as well – you wouldn't want anyone to point out that your supposedly "do-good" group is creating pollution by sending toxic waste down local storm drains.
+That makes these locations an environmentally friendlier choice for your group, as well.
+You wouldn't want anyone to point out that your supposedly "do-good" group is creating pollution by sending toxic waste down local storm drains.
 Kyung describes their hockey team's annual car wash in Paoli, Pennsylvania: "We arranged to use the parking lot of a local McDonald's.
 They let us hook up our hoses into their kitchen.
 That meant that we got customers from people who were stopping anyway, and I think they got customers from people waiting to have their cars washed."